-Who knew there’s a pink pond in Canberra?
+Who knew there’s a pink lake in Canberra?
 Yep, the pink pond in Canberra is located at Eardley Street in Bruce, which is about a 10 minute drive from the city centre.
-It equally makes a good Instagram photo too 😉
+It equally makes a good Instagram photo too!

-The war memorial in Canberra is definitely worth a visit and it’s free.
+The Australian War Memorial is one of the best Canberra attractions and it’s free.
 I saw the building on Instagram recently and no lie, I thought it was in somewhere like Dubai.
 I couldn’t believe this building is in Canberra!

 Make sure you go upstairs at the memorial to pay your respects to the soldiers who are no longer with us.
 The memorial is very beautiful and somewhere you just need to visit on your trip to Canberra.

-The good news is, it’s free to go into Parliament House and parking is free outside as well.
+The good news is, it’s free to go into Parliament of Australia and parking is free outside as well.
 Again Parliament House is somewhere you really should visit on your first trip to Canberra.